-Some of the more interesting cases arise when there is a large number of reactive agents in the environment.
+Some of the more interesting cases arise when there are quite a few reactive agents in the environment.
 These agents will sense the presence of other agents and this will partly determine their actions.
 While each agent has only very simple behaviour, we may see patterns in their collective behaviour.
 For example, we might observe that, together, the agents form and move en masse (like a flock of birds, swarm of insects, school of fish or herd of wildebeest).

 Here's an example of this idea.
-Suppose each reactive agent is governed by the following behaviour:
+Suppose each reflex agent is governed by the following behaviour: